LokiJS-Forge/LokiDB/docs/operator_packages.md

 - Have simplest and fastest minimal javascript implementations of these operators
 - Also have an implementation which is more tolerant of dirty data and mixed datatypes
 - Have an implementation which allows injecting your own comparators.
+- Future-proofing and smoothing transition between major changes (experimental -> default)

 Attempting to merge/blend any of the above use cases into a single implementation had negative impact on performance, so we created the ability to switch out whole implementations which only needs to be done once per find, rather than switching behavior for every document evaluation within that filtering.
+Having separate selectable packages also provides future-proofing and development of experimental implementions in parallel with maintaining existing implementations.

 ## What are the LokiOperatorPackages which LokiDB supports?
 Out of the box, LokiDB implements the following operator packages, which you can choose from (currently per-collection) :